 He suddenly circles, tilts his head, stumbles, and “plops” onto the floor.
 Uh-oh looks like our 13-year-old (and still filled with crazy energy) dog, Chuck, is in for a few dizzy and distressing days.
 Peripheral vestibular disease in dogs has stealthily slid into our home again.

 According to the Vestibular Disorders Association, it is a problem with the inner-ear sensory receptor organs — the peripheral component of an animal’s balance system.
 These vestibular structures send the brain crucial information about where the body is in space (e.g., moving quickly, standing, leaning, falling).

 An effectively functioning vestibular system allows our pets to balance, run, jump, and live action-filled lives.
-But when malfunction occurs, acute and frightening symptoms manifest.
+But when a malfunction like peripheral vestibular disease in dogs occurs, acute and frightening symptoms manifest.
 A dog may experience an extreme head tilt, dizziness, circling and falling, with eyes shifting rapidly and repeatedly.
 He may be nauseous (with a corresponding lack of appetite and interest in drinking), vomit and have diarrhea.

 Limit the possibility of tripping, falling and injury.
 For us, this means gating staircases in our home so Chuck won’t start a journey up and tumble back down.
 We are confining Chuck to the kitchen if we have to briefly leave the house and are clearing the floor of items that could trip him.
 We are using a harness to provide him support when we guide him outside for potty needs and stay next to him so he can lean on our legs as his body drifts.
-We also trimmed his nails for increased stability.
+And we also trimmed his nails for increased stability.

 This means keeping track of water drinking, eating and symptoms.
 Your pet needs to stay hydrated and consume at least a small amount of food.
 A lack of drinking will require a trip back to the vet for IV fluids.
 Ongoing diarrhea may force the same.
-Your pet’s symptoms should start to lessen in a few days.
+Symptoms of peripheral vestibular disease in dogs should start to lessen in a few days.
 If they do not, more testing may need to be done, as other diseases can exhibit similar symptoms.

 For our Chuck, we are keeping a close eye on his hydration.
 He remains very interested in drinking water, actually consuming more than usual (a relief).
 And his food intake is mostly on-track, as he does eat the modified diet (without his typical enthusiasm, but that’s okay).

 Chris Corrigan Mendez, M.Ed., PLPC, NCC, is a professional counselor in private practice and the proud guardian of four rescue pooches.
 She leads a pet illness and loss support group and provides individual counseling to bereaved pet guardians.
 Chris practices under the supervision of Helen Conway-Jensen, M.A., M.Ed., LPC, NBCCH, LIC #2002021231.
 Follow the author at ccmcounseling.vpweb.com and facebook.com/ccmcounselingstl.